-Kosi bay isimangaliso is made up of 4 interlinked lakes situated within the iSimangaliso wetland park, maputuland kwazulu natal south Africa.
+Kosi bay iSimangaliso is made up of 4 interlinked lakes situated within the iSimangaliso wetland park, maputuland KwaZulu natal South Africa.

 This world heritage site ( 1999) forms part of the iSimangaliso wetland park and is situated in the northern section of the park.
 Accessing Kosi Bay can be done vie the town of Hluhluwe and then continue towards Sodwana then onto Manguzi which is the closest town to Kosi Bay a mere 13km.
-The last and closest lake/estuary to Mozambique is only 2 kilometres.
+The last and closest lake/estuary to Mozambique is only 2 kilometers.
 The Kosi bay river is also referred to as the aquarium due to its incredible clarity of the water and abundance of fish species found in the area.

 Kosi Bay iSimangaliso Fishing

 However one of the most impressive features found in Kosi bay has to be the traditional fishing traps that are still utilized till this very day.

 Kosi Bay was proclaimed in 1950 this lake system is the most pristine lake system on the South African coast.